Tent Camping for Beginners: Everything to Know

 Basic Tent Camping Gear Essentials

-As a beginner camper, you do not want to miss having these gear essentials while preparing for your first camping trip.
+As a beginner camper, you should have these gear essentials while preparing for your first camping trip.

 Below is a list of tent gear essentials to purchase or borrow: